 -Problems with the leaking water pumps are also not uncommon, again in the 4 cylinder petrol engines.
 The water pump was updated at least twice so be prepared that it can start to leak prematurely mainly on cars made before 2012.

 “new genuine water pump for 4 cylinder petrol engines – from 288 €”

 All of the petrol engines are equipped with direct injection, so the well-known carbon build up can be a problem mainly in the 4 cylinder units after approximately 160 000 km.
 Ignition coils or occasionally the injectors are also things which can fail more often.

 Long story short, the latest generation 4 cylinder engines are pretty reliable, specifically the 1.8 TFSI with 170 hp (CJEB engine code) made from the end of 2011 which is equipped with direct and also with regular fuel injection, so it doesn’t have issues with the carbon build up.
 The last generation 2.0 l TFSI with 225 hp made from 2013 is also reliable but it is equipped with direct injection only, so issues with carbon build up can occur in high mileage cars.
-And of course choosing a 4 cylinder engine made from at least 2012 is also a good idea.

 All the V6 petrol engines are pretty reliable as well, so they don’t really have any extraordinary issues, although there are some cases of higher oil consumption in the Audi S4 versions equipped with the 3.0 TFSI engines.

 The diesel engines don’t have much issues, just keep in mind that: